-On October 30, 2019, William “Bill” L. McGee rode peacefully to his last roundup from his home in Napa, California.
-I wrote this tribute to remember Bill’s life and legacy of work…
+Wrangler/writer William “Bill” L. McGee, age 94, rode peacefully to his last roundup on October 30, 2019 from his home in Napa Valley, California.
+Sandra wrote this tribute to her husband and partner of 38 years…

 Bill McGee’s writing career spanned six decades.
-He wrote 22 books, all in his signature spare and straightforward style, described by one reviewer “as precise and economical as a Mickey Spillane novel.”
+He wrote 22 books, all in his signature writing style described as journalistic, spare, straightforward, and “as precise and economical as a Mickey Spillane novel.”
 (Marine Corps League Magazine)

 Bill had the reputation of being a straight-shootin’ author.
 When asked about his writing habits, Bill said, “There’s only one way to write… ass in seat.”